Ensembles of Localised Models for Time Series Forecasting: Related Work

-GFMs \citep{ref_105} are a relatively recent trend in forecasting and have become popular after being the base of the winning solution of the M4 forecasting competition \citep{ref_1}.
-Usually, GFMs build a single model with a set of global parameters across many series.
-In contrast to local models, they are capable of learning the cross-series information during model training with a fewer amount of parameters.
-In an early work, \citet{duncan_2001_forecasting} use a Bayesian pooling approach to extract information from similar time series to train GFMs.
-A linear auto-regressive GFM trained across a set of time series is known as a PR model, as discussed by \cite{ref_114}. \citet{ref_23} use global RNNs for forecasting. \citet{ref_99} propose a global auto-regressive RNN named DeepAR for probabilistic forecasting.
-Since 2018, many more models have been proposed in this space, e.g., \citet{oreshkin_2019_nbeats} propose a forecasting framework called N-BEATS which trains deep neural networks incorporating cross-series information, and~\citet{ref_6} present an overview of globally trained RNNs.
-The M5 forecasting competition~\citep{makridakis_2020_m5} was won by a globally trained Gradient-boosted Tree, and also all recent Kaggle competitions in forecasting were won by global models~\citep{BOJER2020}.
+In terms of particular GFMs proposed in the literature, in an early work, \citet{duncan_2001_forecasting} use a Bayesian pooling approach to extract information from similar time series to train GFMs.
+A linear auto-regressive GFM trained across a set of time series is known as a PR model, as discussed by \citet{ref_114}. \citet{ref_23} use global RNNs for forecasting. \citet{ref_99} propose a global auto-regressive RNN named DeepAR for probabilistic forecasting.
+Since 2018, many more models have been proposed in this space, e.g., \citet{oreshkin_2019_nbeats} propose the forecasting framework N-BEATS which trains deep neural networks incorporating cross-series information, and~\citet{ref_6} present an overview of globally trained RNNs.
+The M5 forecasting competition~\citep{makridakis_2020_m5} was won by a globally trained gradient-boosted tree, and also all recent Kaggle competitions in forecasting were won by global models~\citep{BOJER2020}.